Yorkshire reforms 'a first step'

 On Wednesday, former Yorkshire chairman Colin Graves told the BBC that he had backed crucial changes to the club's rules, and that the county "needs to move on".

-The committee has recommended that cricket face funding cuts if it fails to demonstrate it is ridding the game of racism, something which the Government has now endorsed.
+The committee has recommended that cricket face funding cuts if it fails to demonstrate it is ridding the game of racism, something which the government has now endorsed.

 It also supported the recommendation that the ECB provides quarterly updates on its progress on making the sport more inclusive.